 Much of the food that reaches the island is from the region of Campania.
 And in case you forgot Campania has some of best food in Italy.
 Campania has lush hillsides that are fantastic for many different kinds of fruits, vegetables, and wine.

 In addition, just a 40-minute drive away is the lovely town of Gragnano, AKA the city of the pasta.
 There are much worse places to eat.
 We didn’t have the pleasure of eating out because we had lunch with Gianluca and Holly at their cooking school, where they grow their own fruit, vegetables, and herbs in their villa garden but the restaurants looked great.

 Try caprese salad of course.
 But hold the balsamic unless you want all the nonnas to roll over in their graves.
 It will likely be made with mozzarella di bufala which is a bit more sour, lighter and has a softer texture than regular mozzarella made with cow’s milk.

 We also highly recommend Ravioli Capresi which are stuffed with Parmigiano Reggiano, caciotta cheese and marjoram and topped with a sweet cherry tomato sauce and basil.
 SO GOOD.
 Last, try torta caprese.

 Do not bring anything disposable to Capri.
 Everything that enters the island must exit the island.
 This includes your hand-dandy plastic water bottle.
 We recently learned there is actually a fine for bringing rubbish such as single use plastic onto the island.
 Unfortunately, that’s only if they catch you.
 Bring a reusable water bottle if possible or purchase water once you get onto the island.

-If you’re planning a trip to Capri or have questions, please leave a comment and let us know your thoughts!
+If you’re planning a trip to Sorrento or have questions, please leave a comment and let us know your thoughts!
 We love to hear from you and do respond to comments.
-If you’re on Instagram or Facebook don’t forget to tag us and use #EXAU so we can repost!
+If you’re on Instagram, TikTok, or Facebook don’t forget to tag us and use #EXAU so we can repost!